 Slip – on sun protective clothing covering shoulders, arms and legs.

 Slop – on broad spectrum, water resistant sunscreen (check if children have allergies to specific sunscreens before applying).

 Slap – on a sun protective hat which shades your head, face, eyes, ears and neck.
 Bucket, broad-brim or legionnaire hats are best.

 Seek – shady areas to play in when outside.

-Slide-on sunglasses (NOTE: Toy sunglasses do not meet the requirements under the Australian Standards and should not be used for sun protection).
+Slide – on sunglasses.
 As some young children are reluctant to wear sunglasses you can still help to protect their eyes by putting on a broad-brimmed hat and staying in the shade.